DragonComputer/Cerebrum/README.md

 # SpectrumEngine

-An implementation of "Sense oriented General Supervised (& Reinforcement) Learning Algorithm with Time Series Data Collection & Analysis"
+An implementation of "General Purpose Multisensorial Supervised (& Reinforcement) Learning Algorithm with Time Series Memory Recording & Neural Connection Organization"

 Supported senses:

 	-  Vision
 	-  Hearing

-> SpectrumEngine's purpose is getting continous data inputs from different types of sensors as
+> SpectrumEngine's purpose is getting continuous data inputs from different types of sensors as
 > an event, depending on the threshold values and creating a complex time based relations
 > between these events in memory.
-Lastly creating outputs triggered by stimulant listeners.
+Lastly creating outputs triggered by a stimulant that
+> coming from a single sense.

 ### Version
-0.0.50
+0.0.51

 ### Tech